 A perceived characteristic for hate crime purposes means that the individual commits a hate crime that is not based on one of the characteristics listed under Penal Code 422.55 PC but that they perceived the victim as such.
 For example, an individual may have the impression that a person they have seen around their neighborhood is of a certain sexual orientation that they do not like and because of this perception, that individual commits a crime against this neighbor.
 However, the neighbor was

 never of the sexual orientation the individual perceived them to be.
-Nonetheless, since the individual perceived his neighbor to be of a certain sexual orientation and therefore committed a crime against this person, they would still be committing a hate crime.
+Since the individual perceived their neighbor’s sexual orientation and committed a crime, they would still commit a hate crime.

-There are several ways that a hate crime can be prosecuted.
+Several ways exist to prosecute a hate crime.
 Under Penal Code 422.6 PC, it is a crime for a person to commit a hate crime.
 Additionally, there are other penal codes that pertain to sentence enhancing or additional penalties.

 For example, under Penal Code 422.75 PC, additional penalties apply on an individual when: 1) they are convicted of a misdemeanor, or 2) that misdemeanor is also proven to be a hate crime.
 Also, Penal Code 422.7 PC imposes sentencing enhancement on an accused if: 1) they are convicted of a felony, and 2) that felony is also proven to be a hate crime.